Why Did The Us Senate Reject The Treaty Of Versailles

 The Irreconcilables: Principled Opposition

 The Irreconcilables argued that the League of Nations would undermine American independence and autonomy.
-They believed that the United States should maintain its freedom to act unilaterally in its own national interest, without being bound by the decisions of an international body.
+Practically speaking, they believed that the United States should maintain its freedom to act unilaterally in its own national interest, without being bound by the decisions of an international body.
 For them, the treaty represented a dangerous departure from the traditional American policy of non-intervention in foreign conflicts, as articulated in George Washington's Farewell Address.

 The Reservationists: Seeking Compromise